 Gatling Good: B.J. can use mounted chainguns as portable weaponry, though this slows him down and prevents him from switching to other weapons, until he drops it or puts it back.

-Ghostapo: Apparently subverted this time.
-No magical creatures or weaponry appear; evidently, the Nazis decided that their occultic research was a waste of funds and channeled everything to Deathshead and his Super Science experiments instead.
-Which evidently paid off.
+Ghostapo: Averted.
+Unlike other inclusions in the series there are no magical creatures or weaponry; evidently, the Nazis decided that their occult research was a waste of funds and channelled everything to Deathshead and his Super Science experiments instead.
+It worked.

 Hyperactive Metabolism: B.J. can still wolf down a bowl of dog food in under a second flat, and by doing so, heal bullet wounds.